rchain/rchain/docs/rholang/rholangtut.md

 ### Verify

-1. Let's hash some rholang program and print out it in base16.
+1. Let's hash a rholang program and print out it in base16.
 In rholang:
 ```rholang
 new x,y in {
    x!(@"name"!("Joe") | @"age"!(40)) |  // (1)